 D. Use it to promote up-sells/cross-sells

-You can even set up an autoresponder sequence for someone after they purchase and get repeat customers.
+You can even set up an autoresponder sequence for someone after they purchase to get repeat customers.

 When you sell products that people buy frequently (like food or disposable items, like diapers), you can automatically send them offers for new items when you know they’re about due for another order.